Authors: Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 C. Performance and the upscale of port operations

 The increase in vessel size has changed the scale of port operations across the world.
-Scale enlargement in vessel size is taking place in different shipping markets, redefining port as well as terminal performance requirements.
+Scale enlargement in vessel size takes place in different shipping markets, redefining port and terminal performance requirements.
 The most illustrative examples are the cases of container and cruise vessels.

-In the container world, consecutive rounds of container scale increases led to the tripling of vessel size beyond the 20,000 TEU mark.
+In the container world, consecutive rounds of container scale increases led to the introduction of ships beyond 20,000 TEU.
 This has resulted in an overall upscaling across the main East-West trade routes, with large vessels cascading to North-South routes.
-The largest container vessels of all (over 20.000 TEU capacity) operate at the Far East-Europe routes, calling in ports in the Gulf and the Indian Sub-Continent (ISC).
-The biggest vessels might not call in sub-Saharan African, Latin America, or Oceania, yet, since 2010, the scale of the maximum container vessel calling has doubled in all regions of the world.
-The implications are not uniform given the variance of the scale of container operations in world ports.
+The largest container vessels operate on the Far East-Europe routes, calling in ports in the Gulf and the Indian Sub-Continent (ISC).
+The biggest vessels might not call in sub-Saharan Africa, Latin America, or Oceania, yet, since 2010, the size of the maximum container vessel calling has doubled in all regions of the world.
+The implications are not uniform given the variation in the scale of container operations in world ports.
 Based on vessel size, three distinctive groups of container ports exist.
 Larger vessels (18,000-24,000 TEU) call at selected major hubs offering transshipment services.
-The second group of world ports hosts the New Panamax standard (12,500 TEU), and a third one hosts vessels around Panamax size (4.500 TEU).
+The second group of world ports hosts the New Panamax standard (12,500 TEU), and a third one hosts vessels around Panamax size (4,500 TEU).

-The increase of the scale of vessels calling at a port is accompanied by a lower number of calls for transporting the same amount of cargo.
-The trend accelerates further with the reorganization of liner shipping in alliances that allow cargo sharing agreements, in turn enabling to schedule fully loaded container vessels sailing fewer trips.
+The increase in the size of vessels calling at a port is accompanied by a lower number of calls for transporting the same amount of cargo.
+The trend accelerates further with the reorganization of liner shipping in alliances that allow cargo sharing agreements, in turn enabling the scheduling of fully loaded container vessels sailing fewer voyages.
 In retrospect, ports and their terminals need to increase their productivity by redefining operations.

 3. Market Capture